eclipse-archived/ceylon-lang.org/documentation/1.0/reference/structure/type-parameters.md

 Type parameter lists are a comma separated list of types or type parameters enclosed in angle brackets (`<` and `>`).
-The type parameter list occurs directly after the class, interface or method name in the declaration.
+The type parameter list occurs directly after the class, interface or method name in the declaration and before the [parameter list](../parameter-list).

 #### Variance

-The type names in a type parameter list of a class or interface may optionally be preceeded with the variance modifier `in` (indicating a *contravariant* type parameter) or `out` (indicating a *covariant* type parameter).
+The type names in the type parameter list of a class or interface may optionally be preceeded with the variance modifier `in` (indicating a *contravariant* type parameter) or `out` (indicating a *covariant* type parameter).
 Type parameters without